Frequently Asked Questions – Kosice International School

 How can I set up an appointment or speak with the Admissions Officer?

-Please either call Ms. Alexandra Blaasova +421 907 976 444 or register your expression of interest using Pre-Admission Form.
-You can find us in quiet and green suburb Košická Nová Ves at Poľná St., 10 minutes drive from city centre.
+Please either call Ms. Alexandra Blaasova at +421 907 976 444 or register your expression of interest using Pre-Admission Form.
+You can find us in the quiet and green suburb of Košická Nová Ves at Poľná St., 10 minutes drive from the Kosice city centre.

 What curriculum does KEIS follow?

-KEIS provides an International Baccalaureate Primary Years Programme which reflects best practice from around the world and is aligned to and corresponds with current research and thinking in primary education.
-KEIS is fully authorised for the IB Primary Years Programme.
-As and IB World School we share a common philosophy – a commitment to high quality, challenging, international education that KEIS believes is important for our students.
+KEIS provides the International Baccalaureate Primary Years Programme and is in the candidacy* phase of implementing the International Baccalaureate Middle Years Programme.
+The programmes reflect best practices from around the world and align with current research and thinking in primary and secondary education.
+KEIS is fully authorised for the IB Primary Years Programme and a candidate school* for the IB Middle Years Programme.
+As an IB World School in PYP, we share a common philosophy—a commitment to high-quality, challenging, international education that KEIS believes is important for our students.

 When does the school year begin?